rails/rails/guides/source/action_mailer_basics.md

 <%= link_to 'welcome', welcome_url %>
 ```

-By using the full URL, your links will now work in your emails.
+By using the full URL, your links will work in your emails.

 #### Generating URLs with `url_for`